 8(a) Participate in the PSPL leagues while openly working to undermine its operations, solicit PSPL clubs to move to alternative leagues not sanctioned by US Club Soccer, or take advantage of the privilege and platform created by the PSPL to persuade players, coaches, teams and clubs to join a league or organization in direct competition with the PSPL.

-PSPL Members alleged to be in violation of these, or any other stated USSF, US Club Soccer or PSPL Codes of Ethics rules will face PSPL Hearing Committee composed of at least three, but no more than, seven league, who will act as the League’s Ethics Committee.
+1.2 - PSPL club representative alleged to be in violation of United States Soccer Federation, US Club Soccer or PSPL Codes of Ethics rules will face PSPL Hearing Committee composed of at least three, but no more than, seven league officials, who will act as the League’s Ethics Committee.

-Allegations of ethics violations will be made in accordance with USSF, US Club Soccer and PSPL Premier Soccer rules and operating procedures, with a copy sent to the Chair of the PSPL.
+1.8 - Allegations of ethics violations will be made in accordance with United States Soccer Federation, US Club Soccer and PSPL Premier Soccer rules and operating procedures, with a copy sent to the Chair of the PSPL Discipline Committee.
 A written decision of suspension by a PSPL disciplinary body is automatically considered to be a written allegation of a PSPL Ethics Violation.

 PSPL Coaches Code of Ethics